-- Which agencies are those?
+Which agencies are those?

-- But I want to go and help.
+But I want to go and help.
 Can you connect me to a destination?

 Dollars given immediately really are the best ways to help without hurting these first few weeks.
 Watch this video to understand why.

-- What about efforts coordinated by our Nashville Presbytery?
+What about efforts coordinated by our Nashville Presbytery?

-- Is our Diaconate in a position to help?
+Is our Diaconate in a position to help?

-- What about the PCA efforts nationally?
+What about our denomination’s efforts nationally?

 Our denomination, the Presbyterian Church in America, funds disaster relief through Mission to North America, an organization active in national emergencies and works in conjunction with all the great organizations listed above.